-If you are not receiving hazard pay during any part or all of the 12-month period used in determining your FAS, but you received it previously, prior hazard pay credit is added in the following manner:
+If you are not receiving hazard pay at the time of retirement but you received it previously, prior hazard pay credit is added in the following manner:

-- You receive 10% for each completed year of service in the hazardous assignment, to a maximum of 100% (10 years credit). - > The appropriate percentage is then applied to the hazard pay rate last received.
+- ➤ You receive 10% for each completed year of service in the hazardous assignment, to a maximum of 100% (10 years credit). - > The appropriate percentage is then applied to the hazard pay rate last received.